 1. Names and Addresses of Client and Agency

 This is usually highlighted in the first few lines of the contract.
 You must write these particulars at the top so that anyone reading the contract can immediately identify the parties to the contract.
 It should include your legal trading name as well as your client’s, along with each business’s legally registered address.
-Up-to-date contact information must also be added to the contract.
+Up-to-date contact information must also be added to the contract for smart contracts development.

 2. The Duration

 One very important component of a contract is the duration of the work.
 The contract must mention the start and finish date.
 It should state the time of completion, along with a clear definition of when you can demand payment from the client after work comes to a close.

 The scope of work is a critical part of the agency contract and needs detailed coverage.
 It should include all deliverables, expected outcomes, the payment milestones, and general duration for the completion of each.

 Make your scope of work as robust as possible.
 For instance, if you allow revisions, how many do you offer for free?
 The scope of work should be clearly detailed on the first page.
 Some important things to highlight under this heading are:

 - The agreement between you and the client;

 - All the services your agency shall provide to the client;